All Episodes

 Correct.

-Sure, I know something about that.
+I know something about it.

-Well, they were making these titanium shims to put in there, and we thought that the shims were just regular, normal grade titanium.
+Well, they were making these titanium shims to put in there, and we thought that the shims were just regular normal-grade titanium.

 Really?